signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SessionConfigDiagram"></a>
 #### Session Endpoint Flow Diagram

-When using pcap files, "remote" IP addr and UDP port values refer to pcap source, and "local" values refer to pcap destination.
-When used with mediaTest, local IP addrs are the mediaTest application, and remote IP addrs are the endpoints.
-Rx traffic (i.e. incoming, with respect to mediaTest) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
-Tx traffic (i.e. outgoing, w.r.t. mediaTest) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
+As shown in the session configuration example above, "remote" IP addr and UDP port values refer to stream source, and "local" values refer to stream destination, where a "stream" is a network socket or pcap.
+Rx traffic (i.e. received by the user application or mediaTest app) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
+Tx traffic (i.e. outgoing, or sent by the user application or mediaTest app) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
 Below is a visual explanation:

 ![session config file and pcap terminology -- remote vs. local, src vs. dest](https://github.com/signalogic/SigSRF_SDK/blob/master/images/session_config_pcap_terminology.png?raw=true "session config file and pcap terminology -- remote vs. local, src vs. dest")

-Although terminations can be defined in any order, in general term1 remote should match incoming (socket or pcap) source values, and term1 local should match incoming destination values.
-If outgoing is simply a pcap file that won't be sent, then term2 values don't have to be anything in particular, they can point to local or non-existing IP addr:port values.
+Although terminations can be defined in any order, in general term1 remote should match incoming source values, and term1 local should match incoming destination values.
+If an outgoing stream is simply a pcap file or a UDP port that nobody is listening to, then term2 values don't have to be anything in particular, they can point to local or non-existing IP addr:port values.

 <a name="Transcoding"></a>
 ## Transcoding